abbreviatedman/techniconsole/README.md

 1. `bob` - "Hahahahahaha, they named it something _silly_.
 Now... uh... what does it do again?
 How do I use this?"
 What you gain in a one-time laugh you lose ten-fold in usability.
 * `console` - There's an argument for this--to the point where we're constantly considering whether we should wrap the native console object so your `console.log` calls get converted to use this library--but ultimately, this library _isn't_ a drop-in replacement for `console`.
 Treating it as such can easily lead to a lack of clarity of where one starts and the other ends.
 * `tc` - A nice short variable name, but it makes it hard for anyone seeing your code to easily grok what it does.
 If you've ever come back to your own code after a while, you know it's easy to forget such things yourself!
 Plus... you really don't need short variable names if you're using tab-completion.
 Are you using tab-completion?
 You really should be using tab-completion!
 * `techniconsole` - An excellent name indeed!
 Whoever thought of it must be very, _very_ handsome.
-* `tonsole` - We might slightly prefer this one.
-It's catchy--the greatest tragedy of our time is that [an excellent library](https://www.npmjs.com/package/tonsole) already grabbed the package name--and it quickly reads as a `console` alternative.
+It reads as exactly what it is--a colorful console logger.

 Again though, it's _your_ variable!